merely-useful/py-rse/index.md

 ## Combining Commands {#bash-tools-pipe}

-Now that we know a few basic commands, we can introduce one of the shell's most powerful features: the ease with which it lets us combine existing programs in new ways.
-Let's go into the `zipf/data` directory and count the number of lines in each file once again:
+To see how the shell lets us combine commands, let's go into the `zipf/data` directory and count the number of lines in each file once again:

 ```bash